zyaaa-ux/ROSA-Tuning/README.md

 During inference, ROSA only needs to cache the rosa_token_id corresponding to the input sequence, instead of the costly kv_cache, achieving an O(1) spatiotemporal complexity per step.

 The current implementation already supports multi-GPU, multi-node, and multi-core training, and more efficient methods are under continuous development.

+The manuscript associated with this work has been completed and is under review by arXiv.
+(2026.1.14)

 ---